 Hi Friends!
 I’m Sarah, and I’m excited to be sharing another recipe at Joy Filled Eats!
 I’m a mama of four-year-old twins and a one-year-old.
 When I’m not chasing them around, I write about food, faith, creativity, and motherhood at sarahjhauser.com.
 I love sharing wholesome recipes for everyday life that fit a variety of lifestyles.
 In addition to my blog, you can also find me on Instagram (@sarah.j.hauser) and Facebook (/sarahjhauser).

-This recipe for Lemon-Garlic Baked Chicken Thighs makes an easy weeknight meal and only requires a few ingredients—many of which you may have on hand.
+This recipe for Baked Lemon Chicken Thighs makes an easy weeknight meal and only requires a few ingredients—many of which you may have on hand.
 But don’t relegate this dish to the weekends only.
 It’s definitely flavorful enough for weekend entertaining!
-I love serving it with a simple side salad, roasted asparagus, cauliflower rice, or whatever other veggies I have on hand.
+I love serving it with a simple side salad, roasted asparagus, keto risotto, keto zucchini fritters, or whatever other veggies I have on hand.